Afghan Civil War (1992–1996): January–March

-Interim President Rabbani refused to step down at the end of his term on 28 December 1994, and on 1 January UN peace envoy Mahmoud Mistiri returned to Kabul.
-On 10 January Rabbani offered to step down and turn over power to a 23-member UN interim administration if Hikmatyar agreed to withdraw.
+Rabbani refused to step down at the end of his term on 28 December 1994, and on 1 January UN peace envoy Mahmoud Mistiri returned to Kabul.
+On 10 January Rabbani offered to step down and turn over power to a 23-member UN interim administration if Hekmatyar agreed to withdraw.
 On 12 January a cease fire was agreed, but bombing began again on 19 January, killing at least 22.
-Between 22 and 31 January, Dostum's Junbish-i Milli party bombed government positions in Kunduz town and province, killing 100 people are and wounding over 120.
+Between 22 and 31 January, Junbish-i Milli bombed government positions in Kunduz town and province, killing 100 people are and wounding over 120.
 The town fell to Dostum on 5 February.
 Rabbani further delayed his resignation on the 21st, stating he would resign on the 22nd.
 In late January, Ghazni fell to the Taliban.
-Hikmatyar lost hundreds of men and several tanks in the battle, which included a temporary alliance between the Taliban and the forces of Rabbani.
+Hekmatyar lost hundreds of men and several tanks in the battle, which included a temporary alliance between the Taliban and the forces of Rabbani.

 Meanwhile, the Taliban began to approach Kabul, capturing Wardak in early February and Maidan Shar, the provincial capital, on 10 February 1995.
 On 14 February 1995, Hekmatyar was forced to abandon his artillery positions at Charasiab due to the advance of the Taliban, who were, therefore, able to take control of this weaponry.
 During 25–27 February clashes broke out in Karte Seh, Kote Sangi and Karte Chahar between government forces and Hezb-i Wahdat, resulting in 10 dead and 12 wounded.
 In March, Massoud launched an offensive against Hezb-i Wahdat trapping Wahdat forces in Karte Seh and Kote Sangi.
 According to other reports, the forces of Jamiat-e Islami also committed mass rape and executions on civilians in this period.
 The Taliban retreated under the bombardment, taking Mazari with them and throwing him from a helicopter en route to Kandahar.
-The Taliban then continued to launch offenses against Kabul, using the equipment of Hizb-e Islami.
+The Taliban then continued to launch offenses against Kabul, using the equipment of Hezb-i Islami.
 While the Taliban retreated, large amounts of looting and pillaging was said to have taken place in south-western Kabul by the forces under Rabbani and Massoud against ethnic Hazaras.
 Estimates of civilian casualties from this period of fighting are 100 killed and 1000 wounded.

 Starting on 12 March 1995 Massoud's forces launched an offensive against the Taliban and were able to drive them out from the area around Kabul, retaking Charasiab on 19 March and leading to a period of relative calm for a few months.
 The battle left hundreds of Taliban dead and the force suffered its first defeat.
 However, while retreating, the Taliban shelled the capital, Kabul.
 On 16 March, Rabbani stated, once again, that he would not resign.
 On 30 March, a grave of 22 male corpses, 20 of which were shot in the head, was found in Charasiab.